 Assist staff with providing a welcoming environment for patrons at the Library's programs.
 Provide operational support and help staff with maintaining attractive collections and displays.
 Volunteers are asked to assist staff for at least three months.
 The responsibilities of each volunteer will vary, depending on interests, skills and availability.

 The Central Library's Spanish Circle program provides intermediate- and advanced-level Spanish language learners with opportunities to enhance their conversational skills in a social setting.
 Volunteers who are fluent in Spanish work together to plan and facilitate small group discussions on various topics.
 A six-month commitment is requested.

 The Central Library hosts a variety of events throughout the year, including author readings, film screenings, cultural programs, the Global Reading Challenge for elementary school students and other events for children.
 Friendly volunteers welcome patrons, distribute surveys, manage book-signing lines and assist staff with event logistics.
 A three-month commitment is requested.

 Story Time Assistant

-Learn about other volunteer opportunities in the Seattle area:
+Learn about other volunteer opportunities: